Outdoor Education (OUT)

 Grade Mode: Letter Grading

-OUT 444C - AMPED UP: Social and Psychological Perspectives on Adventure
+OUT #444C - AMPED UP: Social and Psychological Perspectives on Adventure

 Credits: 4

 Interest in the topic of adventure has exploded in recent years; with enough money, almost any adventure is available to anyone.
 The widespread rise in popularity of adventure brings questions, however.
 What is the role of adventure in modern society?
 What is its value to individuals?
 Through lectures, written assignments, group projects, multimedia, and experiential learning, this course surveys psychological, sociological, and anthropological perspectives on these and students' own questions.
-Special fee.

 Attributes: Social Science (Discovery); Inquiry (Discovery); Writing Intensive Course